On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: The case of an affine current

-Let us, first, consider the isotropic case $D=\eps I$, with $\eps\in\R$ small enough.
-Let us show that, like that of a constant current, also this case is abnormal.
-Indeed, in such particular case, equation~\eqref{eq_ZNE1_sl} takes the simpler form $\inp{u'^\perp}{u''}=0$.
-This means that the curvature of $u$ is $0$ and, by the strict convexity of $U$ and the fact that the optimal control belongs to the boundary, we conclude that $u$ must be constant, that is $u'=0$ and, therefore,

-satisfies \eqref{item_ZNE0_sl}.
-At least if $U$ has a regular boundary, by parametrizing and arguing as in Example~\ref{ex_ZNEestended}, under the assumption that the current be weak enough, we conclude that, also in such case, $u$ is constant.
-It is worth noting that, now, the trajectory corresponding to this optimal control will be not rectilinear if $\eps\ne0$.
+Let us, first, consider the {\em isotropic case} $D^\top=\eps I$, with $\eps\in\R$ small enough.
+Let us note that, as for a constant current, also this case is abnormal (i.e., $p_0=0$).
+Indeed, in such particular case, equation~\eqref{eq_ZNE1_sl} takes the simpler form $\omega(\dot u,{\ddot u})=0$.
+This means that the curvature of $u$ is $0$, that is $\dot u=0$.
+By the strict convexity of $U$ and the fact that the optimal control belongs to the boundary, we conclude that $u$ must be constant.
+It is worth noting that, by the way, the trajectory corresponding to this optimal control will be not rectilinear if $\eps\ne0$.